rom1504/clip-retrieval/README.md

 * text.index containing a brute force faiss index for texts
 * metadata.arrow containing the metadata in a format that is easy to memory map

+Thanks to autofaiss and faiss, this scales to hundred of million of samples in a few hours.

 ## Clip filter

 Once the embeddings are computed, you may want to filter out the data by a specific query.
 For that you can run `clip-retrieval filter --query "cat" --output_folder "cat/" --indice_folder "indice_folder"` It will copy the 100 best images for this query in the output folder.
 Using the `--num_results` or `--threshold` may be helpful to refine the filter

+Thanks to fast knn index, this can run in real time (<10ms) for large K values (100000), and in minutes for very large K values.

 ## Clip back